 Additionally, neodymium is a key component in wind turbines, which utilize neodymium magnets to assist in enhancing turbine power and generating electricity.
 The metal is most commonly found in direct-drive wind turbines.
 These function at lower speeds, allowing wind farms to create more electricity than traditional wind turbines, and in turn, to make a greater profit.

 Essentially, since neodymium doesn’t weigh much (even though it generates a significant amount of force) there are fewer parts involved in the overall design, making turbines more efficient energyproducers.

-As demand for alternative energy continues to rise, demand for neodymium is set to drastically increase as well.
+As demanding for alternative energy continues to rise, demanding for neodymium is set to drastically increase as well.

 Chinese production has accounted for the vast majority of rare earths supply in recent years — about 95 percent, according to the USGS.
 For a time, China restricted the supply of rare earth materials through rare earth export quotas, a move that caused concern in the rest of the world, as demand and pricing continued to rise.